open-modex/model_GENESYS-2/README.md

 <br/>

 - (4.3) Enter '--mode=analysis -j=1' in the Arguments-tab of the analysis application
+- (4.4) Important: set the working directory to the Debug-folder location in your project as marked in red below!
 <table><tr><td>
     <img src="/images/config genesys analysis arguments neu.PNG" />
 </td></tr></table>